calbeaux/calbeaux.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am a first year Ph.D. student in the mechanical engineering department at the University of Texas at Austin.
+I am a second year Ph.D. student in the mechanical engineering department at the University of Texas at Austin.
 I am working under [Dr. Kevin Clarno](https://sites.utexas.edu/clarno/) focusing on the computational modeling and design of nuclear reactors.
 My research is nascent but will be centered on contribution to the design and implementation of a digit twin for the molten salt research reactor being constructed in Abilene, Texas.

 I recieved my B.S. in physics from the University of Texas at Austin in December 2022.